-At Kevin Kay DDS Family & Cosmetic Dentistry, we recommend oral appliance therapy to treat sleep apnea and loud snoring.
+At Kevin Kay DDS Comprehensive Family Dentistry, we recommend oral appliance therapy to treat sleep apnea and loud snoring.
 It involves placing a removable apparatus in your mouth before going to sleep.
 The device resembles a night mouthguard or a splint.

 What Does Oral Appliance Therapy Involve

 An oral appliance prevents your airway from sagging down by either repositioning your jaw or holding your tongue.
 Some types of oral appliances, like night mouthguards, are available in pharmacies.
 However, they come in one-size-fits-all, and their use is strongly discouraged to treat sleep apnea.
 To have a successful therapy, your oral appliance needs to be custom-fitted to your mouth.